lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-deriving-a-bitcoin-public-key-from-a-private-key.md

 int EC_POINT_mul(const EC_GROUP *group, EC_POINT *r, const BIGNUM *n, const EC_POINT *q, const BIGNUM *m, BN_CTX *ctx);
 ```

-Looks like we want to create a new `EC_GROUP` and we can use
+Looks like we need to create an `EC_GROUP` and to do that we can use
 [`EC_GROUP_new_by_curve_name`][ec_curve].

 [openssl]: https://www.openssl.org/ "OpenSSL"